robUx4/vlc-msys/README.md

 make
 ```

-If you want to add extra flags for debugging with PDB files you should configure with the extra C/C++ flags:
+If you want to add extra flags for debugging with PDB files you should configure with the extra option:
 ```
-CFLAGS="-g -gcodeview -O0" CXXFLAGS="-g -gcodeview -O0" <relative/path/to/vlc/root>/extras/package/win32/configure.sh --host=x86_64-w64-mingw32 --enable-debug --disable-nls --disable-ncurses
+<relative/path/to/vlc/root>/extras/package/win32/configure.sh --host=x86_64-w64-mingw32 --enable-debug --disable-nls --disable-ncurses --enable-pdb
 ```